Once your UPMC transplant coordinator calls to let you know that you're on the lung transplant waiting list, the next phase of your journey begins.

 When donor lungs become available and allocated to you, your transplant coordinator will call you with instructions on what needs to happen.

 While you travel to the hospital, the UPMC lung transplant team will continue to evaluate the donor lungs.
-If the lungs are a match for you, you prepare for surgery when you arrive at the hospital.
-If the team finds that the organ isn’t right for you, we will send you home.
+If the lungs are a match, you will prepare for surgery when you arrive at the hospital.
+If the team finds that the organ isn’t right for you, we will send you home and contact you when a new set of lungs becomes available.